-- Comprehensive prescriptive feedback – feedback that doesn't just tell us what's happening, but what we should do.
-Why can’t Yelp, after recommending a restaurant, also tell me what I should order based on my nutritional goals and taste?
+- Comprehensive prescriptive feedback — feedback that doesn't just tell us what's happening, but what we should do.
+Why can’t Yelp, after recommending a restaurant, also tell us what we should order based on our nutritional goals and taste?

-While Waze and Yelp can’t do what I dream of yet, there are already a small number of innovative, visionary B2B tech platforms that are delivering to business leaders exactly what I’m dreaming Waze and Yelp might someday do for drivers and diners.
+While Waze and Yelp can’t do what we dream of yet, there are already a small number of innovative, visionary B2B tech platforms that are delivering to business leaders exactly what we're dreaming Waze and Yelp might someday do for drivers and diners.

-What does peer-group community intelligence look like for B2B?
+What do peer-group community insights look like for B2B?

 Without benchmarking, you don’t know what you don’t know